If you have follow-up question just post hashtag #AskRafaelRoxas in FACEBOOK,TWITTER or INSTAGRAM or message me in

 1.)
 What is the purpose of your travel?

 Make sure that you know exactly what's your purpose, that is to VISIT your friend/s or relative/s.
 You should convince the immigration officer that you are a tourist, if you're answers are uncertain, they may stop you from leaving immediately.

 2.)
 What are the usual documents or proof that immigration officer wants to see?

-Immigration officer needs to be satisfied that you are financially stable and can afford to travel in and out of the country.
-If you have a sponsor, you must have an authenticated affidavit of support from a Philippine embassy or consulate.
-Remember that your valid visit or tourist visa and affidavit is not a guarantee for you to be allowed to travel, it's only a support claim that your visit is legitimate.
-Therefore, you must prepare additional supporting documents such as proof of income or salary certificate, cash or credit card, hotel booking and a confirmed return ticket.
+Financial capability to travel.
+If you have a sponsor, an authenticated affidavit of support and guarantee issued from a Philippine embassy or consulate is a must.
+Valid visit or tourist visa and ASG alone will not guarantee permission to board, it's merely a visit legitimacy claim.
+Therefore, prepare additional supporting documents such as proof of income or salary certificate, cash or credit card, hotel booking and a confirmed return ticket.

-Some officers will give you a statutory declaration form to answer.
-Questions are about purpose of your travel, cost of the ticket, your itinerary and details that your travel is only for a VISIT and not to find a job.
+Some officers gives statutory declaration form to answer.
+Questions are about purpose of your travel, cost of the ticket, your itinerary and details that your travel is only to VISIT and not to find a job.
+Decision will be made after answer review.

 3.)
 What if I am unemployed and no other proof?

-If you only have valid visa, return ticket and affidavit of support and guarantee, chances are you will be offloaded since you are unemployed.
+If you only have valid visa, return ticket and affidavit of support and guarantee, chances are you will be offloaded if you can't provide enough financial evidence.
+It is a red flag for human trafficking.
 However, if you are sponsored by a first degree family, usually you will get through without hassle.

-If you are sponsored by a friend, it depends on your confidence to face the immigration officers.
-If you have previous travel records it could help you get through, it is a proof that even you don't have a job, your family can afford to let you travel.
+If you are sponsored by a friend, your luck depends on the immigration officers.
+Previous travel records could help you get through, it's an indication that even you don't have a job, your family can afford to let you travel.

 4.)
 Do you know your sponsors details?